 Read more about registration for prepayments Starting up business in Finland - foreign company

-Foreign leasing corporations must be registered as employers
+Foreign leasing corporations have the option to become registered as employers

-If your leasing corporation is treated as having a permanent establishment in Finland, you must have it registered as an employer in Finland before the first payday.
-Foreign leasing corporations are also entitled to ask for voluntary entry in the Register of Employers even if no permanent establishment exists.
-When your leasing corporation is registered as an employer, its workers are relieved from their obligation to pay the prepayments.
+If your leasing corporation is treated as having a permanent establishment or a place of effective management in Finland, you must have the leasing corporation registered as an employer in Finland before the first time it pays out wages.
+Alternatively, a foreign leasing corporation has the option to ask for voluntary entry in the Register of Employers even if no permanent establishment or place of effective management exists.
+When your leasing corporation is registered as an employer, its leased employees who work in Finland are relieved from the obligation to pay their income tax in the form of prepayments.

 You must inform the Incomes Register when you start providing leased workers to your customers